zachbray9/MyAnimeVault-deprecated/README.md

 * ASP.Net Core MVC with C# backend for business logic.
 * Azure SQL Database and Entity Framework Core for database storage and interaction.
 * Firebase for authentication and authorization (account creation and login).
+* Azure Keyvault for secret storage and Azure App Service for deployment.
 * HTML, CSS, and Javascript for frontend.